Skip to content

 2.1 Tour Scheduling Probabilistic: The tour scheduling model uses a probabilistic draw of the scheduling distribution.
 This model assigns start and end times to the tour.
 This is important because it will also serve as the schedule model for the final airport trips.
 In ActivitySim, trips are scheduled based on the tour schedule.
 If there is only one trip per leg on the tour (such as our case here) the trip is assigned the tour start/end time.

-2.2 Tour Destination Choice: The destination choice model chooses the non-airport end of the airport trips.
+2.3 Tour Destination Choice: The destination choice model chooses the non-airport end of the airport trips.
 Each tour is set with an origin at the airport MGRA.
 The tour destination model of ActivitySim is used to choose the non-airport end of the trip.
 The utility equation includes the travel distance, and the destination size terms.
+For San Diego International Airport, the model has been recalibrated with improved size terms using enhanced land use variables including log-transformed hotel room totals and meeting space square footage to better represent off-airport destination attractiveness.
+New preprocessing calculations and coefficient structures improve the model’s sensitivity to land use characteristics and distance-based utilities.
 ActivitySim destination choice framework requires a mode choice log sum.
 A dummy tour mode choice log sum was created which generates a value of zero for every destination using the ‘tour_mode_choice.csv’ and ‘tour_mode_choice.yml’ file.
 This is a work around to prevent ActivitySim from crashing and not having to include the tour mode choice log sum in the destination choice model.

 3.1 Trip Departure Choice: The trip scheduling model assigns depart times for each trip on a tour.
 ActivitySim requires trip scheduling probabilities; however, these are not used in this implementation since there is only one trip on any given tour leg.
 This means the trips will be assigned the tour scheduling times which were determined in the tour scheduling model.
 The trip scheduling probabilities file is just a dummy file.